 There are benefits in having someone who is ultimately interested in buying the property as the tenant.
 With the best will in the world, tenants do not always take care of the properties they rent.
 Someone with a vested interest in it is more likely to maintain it well and keep up with payments.

 In the current market offering this option is likely to attract more interest as possible purchasers can dip their toe in before taking the plunge.
 However, be aware that if house prices continue to fall you could find that your prospective purchaser decides to opt out and secure something cheaper.

 Advantages for the buyer

 One advantage for those wishing to rent to buy properties in Spain is that the money you have paid whilst you are renting the property is not lost but is deducted from the agreed price.
-You can also withdraw from the contract as if it were a normal Tenancy Agreement.

 As the potential buyer of the property you are more likely to feel that it is worthwhile investing your time and energy in settling in, getting to know the neighbourhood and really being a part of the community.
-At the same time you are establishing whether this is the place for you or not.

 Some websites have set up specific pages dedicated to rent-to-buy properties in Spain.
 Others indicate if the owner would be willing to consider offering a rent-to-buy option alongside that of a direct sale.

 When looking on rent-to-buy websites just be aware that there are a number of variations in exactly how it works.
 Some arrangements take on the form of the ‘tenant’ paying a ‘mortgage’ to the landlord.
 The buyer/ renter pays a substantial deposit and then pays a monthly payment in a similar way to a mortgage payment.